Sheriff2016/DD_W4_Assignment/README.md

 # DD_W4_Assignment
-Refer Ui.R and Server.R files for the code
+Refer ui.R and server.R files for the code